Churchill magazine

 Contents insurance is there to protect your belongings against any damage caused by theft, fire or flooding in the home.

 When it comes to knowing what's covered, it's good to imagine you're moving house.
 Any items that aren't permanently fixed to your property and can be taken with you are likely to be covered by contents insurance.
-That includes things like TVs, dishwashers, garden ornaments, items in the sheds and garages, furniture, clothes, jewellery and even money inside the home.
+That includes things like TVs, dishwashers, garden ornaments, items in your shed and garage, furniture, clothes, jewellery and even money inside the home.

 Why do you need contents insurance?

 Once you make a claim for the damages, your insurer will assess and settle your claim.
-This could include a cash payout allowing you to replace the items, or your items may be replaced directly by the insurer.
+This could include a cash payout so you can replace the items, or they may be replaced directly by the insurer.

-You might be surprised by some of the things contents insurance will often cover, such as digital downloads, replacement door locks if you lose your keys and even items temporarily removed from the home.
+You might be surprised by some of the things contents insurance will often cover, such as the food in your freezer, replacement locks if you lose your front door keys, and even items temporarily removed from the home.

 Optional extras